The history of Lothlorien:

 Lothlorien

-Lothlorien The solo years:
+The solo years:

-After the split of the band in 2000, B. Blanke decided to use the band name further and to publish his music under the name of Lothlorien.
+After the split of the band in 2000, B. Blanke decided to use the band name further and to publish his music under the name Lothlorien.
 In 2001 he began with the recording of his first album.

-Since this day Lothlorien published four albums:
+Since this day Lothlorien published twelve albums:

 "About stepping stones and lost dreams" (2003),